Home About Us Contact Us

 For your travel plans, one item you may not want to miss is the perfume.
 So, can you bring perfume on a plane?
 It is one of those small travel questions people usually Google at the last minute.
 And honestly, it makes sense.
 Nobody wants airport security tossing an expensive fragrance into the trash because of a liquid rule they forgot about.

-The good news is you can absolutely bring perfume on plane.
-But there are a few important rules to keep in mind before you zip your bag shut.
-TSA sets certain rules and guidelines when ti come to bringing perfume on a plane.
+The Transportation Security Administration (TSA) sets rules for carrying liquids, including perfume, on flights departing from U.S. airports.
 The size of the bottle matters.
 Where you pack it also matters.
 And if you are carrying a luxury fragrance or a full-size bottle, you will want to pack it carefully to avoid leaks or breakage during the flight.
-Let’s dig a bit deeper and learn more about how to safely bring perfume on a plane.

 Can I Bring Perfume on a Plane?